kubernetes-sigs/kubespray/README.md

 # Kubespray for Akash Providers

-This project provides an Ansible Kubespray tool to install a Kubernetes cluster with necessary featuers to run an Akash network Provider with standardized components.
+This project provides an Ansible Kubespray example configuration to install a Kubernetes cluster with necessary featuers to run an Akash network Provider.
+Every Providers infrastructure will differ, this is a baseline to get started and start serving compute through the [Akash Network](https://akash.network)!

 ## Node(s) Configuration